openemr/openemr-analytics/README.md

 # Shiny Analytics for OpenEMR

 This is a testbed for shiny-driven analytics in openEMR.
-It is also a testbed for a possible format for modules.

 ## Prerequisites

-Right now, just docker and openEMR in a 64 bit environment.
+Right now, just docker in a 64 bit environment.

 ## Installing